logo

-This paper reports a luminescent composite that is simultaneously transparent, tough, and self-healing in both dry and wet conditions.
+Gelatinous underwater invertebrates such as jellyfish have organs that are transparent, luminescent and self-healing, enabling navigation, camouflage and survival in aquatic environments.
+Artificial luminescent materials with similar functionality are desirable for aquatic wearable/stretchable displays and water-resistant devices.
+Here, a luminescent composite that is simultaneously transparent, tough and autonomously self-healing in both dry and wet conditions is reported.
 A tough, self-healable fluorine elastomer with dipole-dipole interactions is synthesized as the polymer matrix, exhibiting excellent compatibility with metal halide perovskite quantum dots.
-The composite demonstrates a toughness of 19 MJ m⁻³, maximum strain of 1300%, and autonomous self-healing underwater.
-Importantly, it maintains mechanical and optical properties even after months of exposure to highly salty, acidic (pH = 1), and basic (pH = 13) environments.
+The composite has a toughness of 19 MJ m−3, maximum strain of 1300%, and the capability to autonomously self-heal underwater.
+Notably, the material withstands extremely harsh aqueous conditions, including highly salty, acidic (pH = 1) and basic (pH = 13) environments for months with almost no decay in mechanical performance or optical properties.

 Publisher